What is Top Model about?

 I absolutely loved the closing pages in this chapter and how it comes back to the previous chapter “Passing Demon”.
 We have gotten to learn how that demon came to be as such, and that snuffing out the futures of those poor babies wasn’t much of a change in character for him.
 He’s always been willing to get his own way at the expense of others after all.

 The approach to the structure in this final trilogy that Junji Ito took, was a stroke of genius in my opinion.
 Without realising where we were towards the end of this chapter, the whole thing was revealed and it all just felt so right to me.
-He has developed so much since that first Tomie chapter.
+Ito has developed so much in both his artwork and his storytelling since that first Tomie chapter.

 Tomie is an absolute bitch in this story.
 Not that she is a golden girl at all other times, but here she really surpasses herself.
 Yes, Ryo had some kind of retribution owed to him from his attitude and life style, but I think she maybe just took it a little too far – even by her standards.